fengalin/media-toc/README.md

 - Display the audio wave form.
 - Display chapters' data.
 - Play the media, draw the video, the audio wave form and play the audio.
+- Adapt the waveform drawing precision in order to keep up with the playback.

 ## <a name='ui'></a>Screenshots
 ![Media-TOC UI Video](assets/media-toc_video.png)